Employer of Record in India | EOR India

 An Employer of Record (EOR) in India is a third-party organization that acts as the legal employer for a company's employees in the country.
 The EOR takes on the responsibilities of hiring, onboarding, payroll management, and ensuring compliance with local labor laws and regulations.
 This allows companies to quickly and compliantly hire talent in India without establishing a legal entity.

-- Ensuring compliance with complex Indian labor laws and employment regulations.
+- Full compliance with Indian labor laws and regulations

 Hiring in India